Carlyle's AlpInvest raises $3.5 billion for eighth co-investment fund

-Buyout firm Carlyle Group Inc's (CG.O) AlpInvest Partners said on Thursday it had raised $3.5 billion for its eighth fund that is dedicated to investing in companies alongside private equity firms.
+(Reuters) - Buyout firm Carlyle Group Inc’s AlpInvest Partners said on Thursday it had raised $3.5 billion for its eighth fund that is dedicated to investing in companies alongside private equity firms.

 The fundraising underscores the popularity of so-called co-investments, which allow investors to buy stakes in specific companies at the invitation of private equity firms on more favorable fee terms than their general buyout funds.
 They also allow the private equity firms to pursue bigger acquisitions.